WINTERING - A YIN PRACTICE FOR WINTER SOLSTICE

 After your practice, take a moment to reflect.
 Journaling can be a powerful way to integrate your experience (which is what yoga is all about) and set intentions for the season ahead.
 Here are some journal prompts to guide you:

-• What does the Winter Solstice invite you to release?
-What have you been holding onto that you know, deep down, needs to be let go?
+What does the Winter Solstice invite you to release?
+What have you been holding onto that you know, deep down, you need to let go?
 It might not happen all at once, but awareness is the first step toward unburdening yourself.

 Gem x